Oregon Insurance Continuing Education

 This course will satisfy 8 hours of continuing education requirements for Oregon Property & Casualty insurance producers.
 The primary focus of this course is commercial policies, including topics in commercial auto insurance, commercial coverage policies, business owner's policies, and worker's compensation.
 No additional reporting fees!

 This course will fulfill 8 hours of continuing education requirements for a Oregon Life & Health insurance producer.
 We'll review some general principles of Life & Health insurance, and then we'll cover life insurance policies in general.
 No additional reporting fees!

 This 8 hour class is approved by the State of Oregon.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-No additional reporting fees!
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in life or health insurance.

 Oregon 5 Hour CE for L&H Federal Regulation & LTC

 This 5-hour course is designed to satisfy 5 hours of continuing education for Oregon insurance producers in the Life & Health lines.
 In this course, we'll talk about the federal tax regulations that apply to life and health insurance, and we'll take a look at the changing landscape of Long-Term Care insurance.
 No additional reporting fees!

 This 4-hour course will meet your one time Certification Requirements to start selling Life Insurance Annuities in the state of Oregon.
 No additional reporting fees!